rajgoel/course-scientific-programming/02-lecture/slides.md

 ---

-It is unclear how to calculate the product of arbitrary fix point numbers and even multiplying by 1 is not trivial.
+It is unclear how to calculate the product of arbitrary fix point numbers.

-> [!NOTE]
+> [!CAUTION]
-> Fix point numbers are rarely used.
+> Fix point numbers are rarely used, and even multiplying by $1 \cdot 1 may fail if the number of fractional bits is high!

 ===